mimblewimble/grin/doc/intro.md

 values are.
 However, there are a finite number of usable values and one could try every single one of them to guess the value of your transaction.
 In addition, knowing v1 (from a previous transaction for example) and the resulting `v1*H` reveals all outputs with value v1 across the blockchain.
-For these reasons, we introduce a second ECC curve _G_ (practically G is just another generator point on the same curve group as H) and a private key _r_ used as a *blinding factor*.
+For these reasons, we introduce a second elliptic curve _G_ (practically _G_ is just another generator point on the same curve group as _H_) and a private key _r_ used as a *blinding factor*.

 An input or output value in a transaction can then be expressed as: